 - You copy what others are doing on social platforms when it’s not right for your audience

-- You buy ads on social media platforms or paid search that don’t correlate with the behaviour of your target customer
+- You buy ads on social media platforms or paid search that doesn’t correlate with the behaviour of your target customer

 Digital Marketing Is Popular And Growing, But At Whose Expense?